Supplement for People with Chronic Dizziness

 This is a strong sensation of spinning which happens suddenly, lasts several hours, and usually causes you to be sick, and to be unable to stand up, walk or drive.
 In chronic dizziness, attacks of vertigo are caused by changes in the inner ear.
 The exercises cannot prevent these attacks – but they cannot cause them either.
 If you are currently having these kinds of attacks very frequently (every six weeks, or more often) then the exercises cannot help you just now, as recovery takes at least six weeks even with the exercises.

 The changes in the inner ear which cause an attack of vertigo result in a change in the signals given out by the faulty balance organ.
 Over time, your brain adjusts to these new signals (the booklet explains how this happens), and so you become less dizzy.
-Balance retraining exercises can speed this process of recovery.
+Balance retraining exercises can speed this process of recovery from dizziness.

 Attacks of vertigo do not normally occur very often – usually there are many months or even years between attacks, although there are sometimes periods when the attacks occur frequently.
 But you may find that in between the attacks of vertigo you have long-lasting symptoms, such as dizziness, nausea, unsteadiness, tiredness, or a ‘hangover’ feeling.
 These symptoms often become worse when you are physically active, tired, stressed, or when you travel.
 The exercises can help you to clear up these symptoms during the period in between attacks of vertigo.

 Of course, after you have cleared up the long-lasting symptoms, you may have another attack of vertigo.
 In this case, you will have to start all over again, using the exercises to speed recovery.
 But people with Chronic dizziness who have tried these exercises say that they give them confidence that they will be able to get over their next attack of vertigo more quickly, using the exercises to help to clear up symptoms.

 Common Questions About Dizziness